 4. Complement high quality teaching with carefully selected small group and one-to-one interventions.

-5. Work effectively with teaching assistants
+5. Work effectively with teaching assistants/supporting practitioners

 • Skilled use of additional adults with appropriate training and clear, focused remits to support learning, independence, metacognition and self-regulation.